DmitryDubovikov/Django-Celery-Async-Tasks/README.md

 # Django-Celery-Async-Tasks

 Django application that works in conjunction with Celery to handle long-running processes outside the normal request/response cycle.
+A basic guide on how to configure Celery to run long-running tasks in a Django app.

 ![image](https://github.com/DmitryDubovikov/Django-Celery-Async-Tasks/blob/main/django-celery-flow.png)